s1lentq/ReGameDLL_CS/README.md

 ## What is this?
 Regamedll_CS is a result of reverse engineering of original library mods HLDS (build 6153beta) using DWARF debug info embedded into linux version of HLDS, cs.so

-At the moment, the work of reverse engineering continues

 ## Goals of the project
 * Provide more stable (than official) version of Counter-Strike game with extended API for mods and plugins

 ## How can use it?
 Regamedll_CS is fully compatible with official mod CS 1.6 by Valve.
 All you have to do is to download binaries and replace original mo.dll/cs.so

-Compiled binaries are available here: http://nexus.rehlds.org/nexus/content/repositories/regamedll-snapshots/regamedll/regamedll/0.2-SNAPSHOT/
+Compiled binaries are available here: [link](http://nexus.rehlds.org/nexus/content/repositories/regamedll-snapshots/regamedll/regamedll/0.2-SNAPSHOT/)

 Archive's bin directory contains 2 subdirectories, 'bugfixed' and 'pure'
 * 'pure' version is designed to work exactly as official mod CS